YourRoots Logo

 Children(s): Kevin Clark, Jamie Clark, Teresa Clark, Kathy Clark

-In 1957, Phillip Harlan Clark entered the world in Maquoketa, Jackson, Iowa, United States, born to Henry Harlan Clark and Helen Bell Manning.
-Years later, Phillip Harlan Clark married Mary Kay Burkey, and the couple became parents to Kevin M. Clark, Jamie L. Clark, Teresa L. Clark and Kathy Clark.
-Phillip Harlan Clark died in 1999 in Iowa City, Johnson, Iowa, United States.
+Phillip Harlan Clark was born in 1957 in Maquoketa, Jackson, Iowa, United States, the child of Henry Harlan Clark and Helen Bell Manning.
+In 1970, Phillip Harlan Clark resided in Iowa.
+Phillip Harlan Clark married Mary Kay Burkey, and had children including Kevin M. Clark, Jamie L. Clark, Teresa L. Clark, Kathy Clark.
+Phillip Harlan Clark passed away in 1999 in Iowa City, Johnson, Iowa, United States.

 Find more search results for Phillip Clark